Francesco

 shutting down said reaction in the active core.

-group comprised of: - a means for creating a further mechanical
+the group comprised of: - a means for creating a further

-temperature; a means for conveying a gas, in particular Argon, on
+critical temperature; a means for conveying a gas, in particular

-said active core.
-In particular, said active core comprises a set
+Argon, on said active core.
+In particular, said active core

-of thin sheets, preferably said sheets having a thickness that is
+comprises a set of thin sheets, preferably said sheets having a

 Advantageously, said generator comprises a means for creating a

-the group comprised of: a magnetic induction field whose intensity
+from the group comprised of: a magnetic induction field whose

 - an electric field whose intensity is set between 1 V/m and

-producing a determined quantity of clusters on a solid substrate,
+for producing a determined quantity of clusters on a solid

 - a clusters preparation chamber; a means for loading said